MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Compare-Object.md

 Returns an object representing the item with which you are working.
 By default, this cmdlet does not generate any output.

+When you use the **PassThru** parameter, `Compare-Object` omits the `PSCustomObject` wrapper around the compared objects and returns the differing objects, unchanged.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)